cnutt86/cnutt86.github.io/_posts/2023-06-25-numpy-planets.md

 tags: [Python, Numpy]
 ---

-In this post, I present the Python script I developed to generate boxplots for visualizinng differences....
+In this post, I present a mini-project employing NumPy to calculate planet volumes.
+There are two primary goals associated with this project.
+These goals include the following: 1) Calculate volumes for the planets in our solar system and 2) Calculate volumes for 1 million fictitious planets with randomly generated radii.

+When carried out, this script demonstrates the speed and efficiency with which NumPy makes calculations.

 ---